 - The names of two faculty members to serve as references

-Students selected for the course should expect to do a substantial amount of reading once the course materials become available during the summer.
+Students selected for the course should expect to do a substantial amount of reading once the course materials become available.